ncase/anxiety/README.md

 This was a bad system I have made.

+P.S: To jump around different scenes, type `Game.debug()` into the Javascript console.
+If you hover over a gray box on the left, you'll see a sidebar that lets you jump to any scene.
+(Note: this make break stuff!)
+You can also uncomment the lines in `main.js` to test out the game starting from different chapters.

 ### Step 4:

 Translate `index.html`. (about 70 words) There's further instructions in that file itself.
 (Feel free to add yourself + your collaborators as translators in the top-left corner!)